neuronflicker/CTF/UCF/Pwn_Fleas/README.md

 	char name1[100], name2[100];
 ```

-Now we can use this file in the **Process Options** in IDA to get the data in and examine the heap.
+Now we can use the input.txt file in the **Process Options** in IDA to get the data in and examine the heap.

-During the trace we can see, after the `calloc()` and once `dog1->speak = &dog1_speak;` has been executed, the address of the function (0x08048866) is on the heap:
+During the trace we can see, after the `calloc()` and once `dog1->speak = &dog1_speak;` has been executed, the address of the speak function (0x08048866) is on the heap:

 ![Dog speak 1](dog_speak1_location.png)

 ![Dog1 Heap](dog1_heap1.png)

-From the Dog `struct`, we also know that there is a `char *` (4-bytes) to point to the dog's name and that comes before the function address, and an array of `int` for the number of fleas that comes after the address.
-That address is of size `DOG_NUMPARTS` which is 5.
+From the Dog `struct`, we also know that there is a `char *` (4-bytes) to point to the dog's name and that comes before the function address, and an array of `int`s for the number of fleas, which comes after the address.
+That array is of size `DOG_NUMPARTS` which is 5.
 An `int` is 4-bytes, so this array will take up 20 bytes after the function address.

-If we move on, after the first dog name input (100 A's), those A's can be seen on the stack:
+If we move on in the debugger, after the first dog name input (100 A's), those A's can be seen on the stack:

 ![Dog 1 name](stack1.png)